ROH World Tag Team Championship: Reigns

+Current champions El Sky Team (Místico and Máscara Dorada).

-Overall, there have been 70 reigns among 74 different wrestlers and 42 different teams.
+Overall, there have been 72 reigns among 77 different wrestlers and 44 different teams.
 The inaugural champions were The Prophecy (Christopher Daniels and Donovan Morgan), who defeated American Dragon and Michael Modest on September 21, 2002, to become the champions.
 The team of Jay Lethal and Jonathan Gresham have the longest reign as champions with their first reign lasting 441 days.
 The Briscoes (Jay Briscoe and Mark Briscoe) hold the record for the most reigns with 13 (both as a team and individually).

-The current champions are La Facción Ingobernable (Rush and Sammy Guevara), who are in their first reign as a team, but first for Rush and second for Guevara individually.
-They won the vacant titles by defeating The Outrunners (Turbo Floyd and Truth Magnum) on August 29, 2025, at Death Before Dishonor in Philadelphia, Pennsylvania.
-Previous champions Sons of Texas (Dustin Rhodes and Guevara) vacated the titles due to Dustin undergoing double knee replacement surgery.
+The current champions are El Sky Team (Místico and Máscara Dorada), who are in their first reign as a team and individually.
+They won the title by defeating La Facción Ingobernable (Sammy Guevara and The Beast Mortos) at CMLL Super Viernes on June 26, 2026.